abinit/abinit/doc/tutorial/base1.md

 We will now complete the description of the meaning of each term: there are still a few indications that you should be aware of, even if you will not use them in the tutorial.
-These might appear in the description of some input variables ...
+These might appear in the description of some input variables...
 For this, you should read the [section 3.2](../../users/generated_files/help_abinit.html#parameters) of the abinit help file.

 There are three methodologies to compute the optimal distance between the two Hydrogen atoms.